 For companies that work in these industries, time tracking software can be of immense use.
-By utilizing these software, companies can monitor the exact amount of time that their employees work while at home.
+By utilizing this software, companies can monitor the exact amount of time that their employees work while at home.

-Different software use different methods to track the work time of employees.
+Different software uses different methods to track the work time of employees.
 While some software use computer vision to track the employee’s presence through the laptop camera, others use the cursor’s movement as a metric.
 Among the most popular time tracking software is Time Doctor, which also equips employees with the ability to edit their tasks.

 7. Password Management

 While at the office, your laptop would probably connect to the office Wi-Fi network.
-Which means that passwords are not needed to gain access to company data.
+This means that passwords are not needed to gain access to company data.
 However, while at home, multiple passwords have become a necessity.

-A password management software encrypts user passwords and adds a new layer of security to this data.
+Password management software encrypts user passwords and adds a new layer of security to this data.
 Tools such as LastPass are in use worldwide to improve the security infrastructure of companies.

 Several industries have seen remote work improve their bottom line.
 Due to reduced office management costs, maintenance, relocations, and allied activities.
 As a result, these industries are likely to continue with some form of remote work even after the pandemic.